christiskatsouris/christiskatsouris/README.md

 - 💻 I support [open science and open data](https://ropensci.org/).

-📫 How to reach me: c.katsouris@exeter.ac.uk and christiskatsouris@gmail.com
+📫 How to reach me: christiskatsouris@gmail.com

 I am a Postdoctoral Researcher at the Department of Economics, University of Helsinki.